oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/_index.md

 #### Inspect images

-If you have access to WebLogic Server or Fusion Middleware Infrastructure image (such as by following the steps in TBD ), and the image originates from the Oracle Container Registry or was created using the WebLogic Image Tool, then you can use the following commands to determine their contents:
+If you have local access to a WebLogic Server or Fusion Middleware Infrastructure image and the image originates from the Oracle Container Registry or was created using the WebLogic Image Tool, then you can use the following commands to determine their contents: